 When done well, the Chase Trifecta is a simple, effective way to earn more points.
-And since Chase Ultimate Rewards® points are highly valuable travel rewards points, this strategy is worth considering if you have any Chase credit cards.
+And since Chase Ultimate Rewards points are highly valuable travel rewards points, this strategy is worth considering if you have or are interested in any Chase credit cards.

-A Chase Trifecta is a combination of any three Chase rewards cards, including a travel card.
+A Chase Trifecta is a combination of any three Chase rewards cards that includes at least one travel card.
 Using multiple cards means you can choose the card that will earn the most points for a purchase, then later, you can move your points onto the travel card to redeem them.

 Here are all the Chase cards you can choose from:

 |Card||Annual fee||Rewards rate||Value per point through Chase travel portal|

 |Chase Freedom Flex℠||$0||5% on up to $1,500 in combined purchases per quarter in rotating bonus categories you activate; 5% on Lyft rides through March 2022 and travel purchased through Chase Ultimate Rewards; 3% on dining at restaurants, including takeout and eligible delivery services, and at drugstores; 1% on all other purchases||$0.01|

 |Chase Freedom Unlimited®||$0||5% on Lyft rides through March 2022 and travel purchased through Chase Ultimate Rewards; 3% on dining at restaurants, including takeout and eligible delivery services, and at drugstores; 1.5% on all other purchases||$0.01|

 |Chase Freedom® Student credit card||$0||1% on all purchases||$0.01|